astronomer/airflow-guides/guides/airflow-great-expectations.md

 There are only few additional requirements to deploy a DAG with the Great Expectations operator with Astronomer.
 Most importantly, you will need to set relevant environment variables.

-1. Great Expectations needs to know where to find the data context by setting the data context root directory, which you can then access in the DAG.
+1. Great Expectations needs to know where to find the Data Context  by setting the `data_context_root_dir`, which you can then access in the DAG.
 We recommend adding this variable to your Dockerfile, but you can use [any of the methods described in our docs](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables/) to set environment variables for your deployment.

     ```
     ENV GE_DATA_CONTEXT_ROOT_DIR=/usr/local/airflow/include/great_expectations